Jenna Kieckhaefer, Ph.D.

 - Crim 270T: Interviewing and Interrogation

 At Fresno State Dr. Kieckhaefer heads the Criminology and Applied Psychology Lab, conducting research examining the application of psychology to the criminal justice system.
-She is particularly interested in issues surrounding eyewitnesses, including interviewing, influences on memory accuracy and suggestibility, and lineup decision-making.
-Dr. Kieckhaefer is also interested in examining the best and most effective ways of gathering sensitive information from sources.
+She is particularly interested in issues surrounding eyewitnesses, including interviewing, influences on memory accuracy and suggestibility, and wrongful convictions.
+Dr. K is also interested in examining the best and most effective ways of gathering sensitive information from sources.
+She has served as Principal Investigator (and Co-PI) on a variety of federal, state, and college grants.
+She is also a member of the American Psychological Association and the American Psychology-Law Society.